csprag/reference/reference/static/commands/basics/mktemp.md

 number of possible temporary filenames.
 Use `mkstemp` or `mkostemp`  to increase security.

 ### Reference
-To learn more use the command `man mktemp`
+To see the full documentation use the command `man mktemp`